Attila: Attila and Hun tradition in the medieval Hungarian Royal Court

-The basic premise of the Hungarian medieval chronicle tradition that the Huns, i.e. the Hungarians coming out twice from Scythia, the guiding principle of the chronicles was the Hun-Hungarian continuity.
+The basic premise and guiding principle of the Hungarian medieval chronicle tradition about the Huns, i.e. the Hungarians coming out twice from Scythia, was the Hun-Hungarian continuity.
 The Hungarian state founder royal dynasty, the Árpád dynasty claimed to be a direct descendant of the great Hun leader Attila.
 Medieval Hungarian chronicles claimed that Grand Prince Árpád of Hungary was the descendant of Attila.

 In the 401st year of Our Lord's birth, in the 28th year since the arrival of the Hungarians in Pannonia, according to the custom of the Romans, the Huns, namely the Hungarians exalted Attila as king above themselves, the son of Bendegúz, who was before among the captains.
 And he made his brother Buda a prince and a judge from the River Tisza to the River Don.
 Calling himself the King of the Hungarians, the Fear of the World, the Scourge of God: Attila, King of the Huns, Medes, Goths and Danes…